o3de/o3de.org/content/docs/learning-guide/tutorials/remote-repositories/create-remote-repository.md

 - `--repo-path`: the absolute path to your remote repository's `repo.json` file
 - `--add-gem`: the path to the directory to where the actual gem you want to add is located
 - `--release-archive-path`: the path to where you want to place your .zip archive; we recommend placing it in the Gems folder inside your remote repository folder.
-- `--upload-github-release-tag`: the tag_name of the release end point where your are uploading your release archive zip to.
+- `--upload-git-release-tag`: the tag_name of the release end point where your are uploading your release archive zip to.

 {{< note >}}
 1. `--release-archive-path` command can only be used after you call the `--add-gem` command.
 See below example:<br>